Accenture/EcoSonar/README.md

     * run a GreenIT-Analysis/EcoIndex, Google Lighthouse and W3C Validator analysis for a project containing a list of predefined urls
     * store audits in MongodB Database
     * retrieve audits through API calls
-- A Sonarqube plugin:
+- Sonarqube plugins:
     * launch an EcoSonar analysis by calling the API when a Sonarqube analysis is triggered
+    * adding new pages in a Sonarqube project interface by retrieving data from the analysis (calls to EcoSonar API)
     * adding new ecodesign coding rules in default Sonarqube configuration with EcoCode
-    * adding new pages in a Sonarqube project interface by retrieving data from the analysis (calls to EcoSonar API)

 ![Architecture](./images/ecosonar-architecture.webp)